 Galatians 3:28 “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.”

-In Romans Chapter Eleven, Paul goes to great lengths to explain that non-Hebrew, uncircumcised believers in Yeshua the Messiah, are “grafted in” to the Olive Tree that is Israel, while unbelieving, unrepentant, circumcised Hebrews, are “broken off” from that Tree.
+Salvation with invitation into the family of God, is NOT dependent upon race, ethnic origin, national citizenship, gender, or free status.
+In Romans Chapter Eleven, Paul goes to great lengths to explain that non-Hebrew, uncircumcised believers in Yeshua the Messiah, are “grafted in” to the Olive Tree, which represents God’s Israel - His “chosen people.”
+Unbelieving, unrepentant, circumcised Hebrews, on the other hand, are “broken off” from that Tree.
+The LORD no longer views them as Israelite.

-In the parable of the Rich Man and the beggar Lazarus, Christ taught His truth that believing non-Hebrews, who were thought “unclean” by the Jews, would go to the Kingdom of God with Abraham, while many Jews (rich in the things of God) would not.
-Not coincidentally, Ciaphas the rich and powerful High Priest, had five brother-in-laws (all sons of the powerful Annas).
+In the parable of the Rich Man and the beggar Lazarus (Luke Chapt 16), Christ taught His truth that believing non-Hebrews, who were regarded as “unclean” by the Jews, would go to the Kingdom of God after death, along with believing with Abraham.
+While many Jews (who thought themselves “rich” in the things of God) would not.
+In the parable, the “rich man” had five brothers.
+Not coincidentally, Ciaphas the rich and powerful High Priest at that time, had five brothers-in-law (all sons of the powerful Roman appointed Annas).

 THE WALL

-When the Jews were allowed to return to “the land” at the end of their captivity in Babylon, they rebuilt the Temple.
-Around that Temple they built a wall, to forbid entrance into the Court of Sacrifice, by “uncircumcised” Gentiles.
+After the first Temple was destroyed, the Jews who survived that attack were carried to Babylon.
+Seventy years later, after the Persians captured Babylon, their descendants were allowed to “return to the land.”
+They were determined not to repeat the sins of their “fathers,” that had brought the LORD’s displeasure.
+They rebuilt the Temple.
+But this time they built a wall around the Temple, to forbid entrance by any Gentile, into the Temple Court.
 In the time of Christ, there was a sign on that wall, in Hebrew, Greek and Aramaic.
 It promised death to any uncircumcised male who entered.
+Where did the Jews get the idea for that wall?

-Ezekiel the prophet, also a captive in Babylon, received a vision of a future Temple of Yahweh.
-“No one, uncircumcised in heart or uncircumcised in flesh, shall enter My House,” the LORD said (Ezekiel 44:7-9).
-The Hebrews would have no way to know if a man was “uncircumcised in heart,” but they could certainly fulfill the other part of the prophecy.
+Ezekiel the prophet, while also a captive in Babylon, received a vision of the future Temple of Yahweh.
+“No one, uncircumcised in heart or uncircumcised in flesh, shall enter My House,” the LORD had said (Ezekiel 44:7-9).
+The Hebrews would have no way to know if a man was “uncircumcised in heart,” but they could certainly try fulfill the other part of that prophecy.

 PETER AND CORNELIUS